MicrosoftDocs/cpp-docs/docs/mfc/reference/cpane-class.md

 ```

 ### Parameters
- [in] *rectInitial*
+*rectInitial*<br/>
- Specifies the initial size and position, in screen coordinates, of the mini-frame window to create.
+[in] Specifies the initial size and position, in screen coordinates, of the mini-frame window to create.

 ### Return Value
  The newly created mini-frame window.